isaganijaen/mt5-live/z-NEXT.md

 | **Risk-Adjusted Performance (Sharpe)** | **12.09** | 3.76 | **Likely > 12.09** (Due to diversification) |

 **Overall Thought:** Running both strategies is the smarter choice.
 You combine the high efficiency and low drawdown of DEMO\_strategy\_02 with the exceptional consistency and higher net profit of Strategy 12.
 You are effectively creating a highly risk-adjusted portfolio that should have a combined annual return of **around 40%** with a maximum expected drawdown well within your $15\%$ tolerance.

+---

+# COMPLETED TODO's
+* Like the strategy_12_demo.py - Update everys strategy and implement the `profit_manager.py` > `TakeProfitMonitor` thread to close all position when the target gets hit.

+* strategy_15_demo.py - Try adding trailing stop by 75 points or based on High/Low volatility.
+When the order gets executed, we are expecting to push the price as quickly as possible as we are trading alongside the momentum.
+If it fails to reach the target within 7 candles/minutes, consolidation might be starting.
+It is alright to exit immediately with a small drawdown rather than waiting for the initial stop loss to get hit.
+When this trailing stop of 75 points gets hits, meaning that the consolidation already started.
+This will prevent the strategy to enter new trade as the 15-period EMA Consolidation Filter would have already caught up with the price.
+The 150 point SL is only a protection for a quick reversal ✅.

+* With regard to the #2, we can use it to create a NEW STRATEGY with tighter SL=150 and TP=300, 350, 450, 600 or even no indefinite target at all.
+We will also crate a new trailing system that is dynamic based on the price movement point.
+For example, initially, all trades would have a 75 fix point trailing stop.
+When the price reached the 150 points (other's alread taking profit), the trailing stop would then switch to 7-period EMA Trailing Guide with trailing_stop_distance=70 which is our standard trailing points.

+* 🟡 🎯 strategy_18_demo.py: OBSERVE this.
+This strategy has indefinite TP.
+Adjust the trailing stop to 300 or 320 points if performance dropped to give breathing room.

+* **IMPORTANT**: 🟡 🎯 Use trading_hours_12mn_to_15pm.py to strategy_10_demo and strategy_12_demo.py or other super active trading strategies when deployed!